 Trana Discovery, Inc. v.
 S. Research Inst., 2014 WL 5460611 (E.D.N.C.
 Oct.
 27, 2014)

-Obtained dismissal of constructive fraud and negligence claims arising from alleged scientific research misconduct by nationwide contract research organization.
+Obtained complete summary judgment on lawsuit arising from alleged scientific research misconduct by nationwide contract research organization.